Natural orbital impurity solver for real-frequency properties at finite temperature

 The real-frequency data is, however, indispensable to compare with spectroscopic experiments like optics, photoemission and scanning tunneling spectroscopies, as well as electronic Raman and resonant inelastic X-ray scatterings.
 Besides these, it is also necessary for calculating transport properties like electric and thermal conductivities, as well as a thermoelectric effect measured by the Seebeck or Nernst coefficient.
-Furthermore, the real-frequency structure of Green's function and self-energy can give crucial information on underlying the mechanism of physical phenomena, as exemplified by the electron-phonon mechanism of conventional superconductivity established through the analysis of the frequency-dependent superconducting gap function \cite{MCMillan-Rowell-PhysRevLett.14.108}.
+Furthermore, the real-frequency structure of the Green function and \mk{the} self-energy can give crucial information on \mk{the} underlying mechanism of physical phenomena, as exemplified by the electron-phonon mechanism of conventional superconductivity established through the analysis of the frequency-dependent superconducting gap function \cite{MCMillan-Rowell-PhysRevLett.14.108}.

 Thus, to apply the DMFT to these issues of real materials, we need an impurity solver which allows a direct access to real-frequency properties and is potentially applicable to multiorbital systems.
-One way in this direction is to improve the numerical renormalization group (NRG) \cite{Bulla99,Bulla-RevModPhys.80.395} or density-matrix renormalization group (DMRG) method \cite{White92,Hallberg06,Schollwock11} for multiorbital systems, as indeed has been done in Refs.~\onlinecite{PRuschke-Bulla-EPJ.44.217, Peters-Pruschke-PhysRevB.81.035112, Stadler-PhysRevLett.115.136401} up to three orbitals.
-Recently, the fork tensor-product state was proposed and applied to a three orbital system\cite{PhysRevX.7.031013}.
+One way in this direction is to improve the numerical renormalization group (NRG) \cite{Bulla99,Bulla-RevModPhys.80.395} or density-matrix renormalization group (DMRG) method \cite{White92,Hallberg06,Schollwock11} for multiorbital systems, as indeed has been done in Refs.~\onlinecite{PRuschke-Bulla-EPJ.44.217, Peters-Pruschke-PhysRevB.81.035112, Stadler-PhysRevLett.115.136401,Kugler2020} up to three orbitals.
+Recently, the fork tensor-product state was also proposed and applied to a three orbital system\cite{PhysRevX.7.031013}.